parmentelat/nbhosting/README.md

 ## Workflow / how to publish

-Workflow is entirely based on git : a course is defined from a git repo, typically remote and public.
+Workflow is entirely based on git : a course is defined from a git repo, typically remote (github, gitlab, ...) and public.
 In order to publish a new version of your notebooks, you need to push them to that reference repo, and then instruct nbhosting to pull the new stuff :

 ![](docs/nbhosting-git-pull.png)

-If you set a given course in *autopull* mode, nbhosting will then perform this pull operation on its own every 5 minutes.
+If you set a given course in *autopull* mode, nbhosting will perform this pull operation on its own every 5 minutes.

 ## Container image